Henvezz95/BarBeR/README.md

   - detectron2_detector.py: loads a Detectron2 model in .pt or .pth format and uses it for localization.
   - gallo_detector.py: runs the 1D barcode localization method proposed by Orazio Gallo and Roberto Manduchi in the 2011 paper ["Reading 1D Barcodes with Mobile Phones Using Deformable Templates"](https://pubmed.ncbi.nlm.nih.gov/21173448/).
   - pytorch_detector.py: loads a Pytorch detection model in .pt or .pth format and uses it for localization.
+  - pytorch_segmentation.py: loads a Pytorch segmentation model in .pt or .pth format and uses it for localization or segmentation of barcodes.
+Use this if you want to use a BaFaLo (Barcode Fast Localizer) model for localization or segmentation.
   - soros_detector.py: runs the 1D and 2D barcode localization method proposed by G. Sörös and C. Flörkemeier in the 2013 paper [Blur-resistant joint 1D and 2D barcode localization for smartphones](https://dl.acm.org/doi/10.1145/2541831.2541844).
   - tekin_detector.py: runs the 1D barcode localization method proposed by E. Tekin et al. in the 2013 paper ["S-K Smartphone Barcode Reader for the Blind"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4288446/).
   - ultralytics_detector.py: loads an Ultralytics model (YOLO or RT-DETR supported) in .pt or .pth format and uses it for localization